samofoke/Data_Structures/README.md

   * We now look at selection in C++ and we look closely at if-statements and switch-statements
     ~~~
-    An if statement chooses between 2 alternatives
+    An if statement chooses between 2 alternatives in this example but they can be
+    multiple case of many alternatives based on the complexity of the problem.

     if condition is true;
         print A;